Vegetable Man (cryptid)

-In West Virginia folklore, the Vegetable Man, also known as the Veggie Man, is a humanoid creature that was supposedly seen in Grant Town, West Virginia, in 1968 by Jennings Frederick, a local resident.
-The cryptid was first introduced by a known hoaxer, Gray Barker, in his 1976 newsletter, describing the character as a thin, plant-like creature with yellow eyes, pointed ears, and needle-tipped suction cup fingers.
-No evidence of the sighting exists and the creature was never seen again.
-In 2024, Mothboys Podcast and The Frank & Jane Gabor West Virginia Folklife Center in Fairmont, WV hosted the inaugural Veggie Man Day to celebrate West Virginia Folkore.
+The Vegetable Man, also known as the Veggie Man, is a humanoid creature in West Virginia folklore, reportedly seen in Grant Town, West Virginia, in 1968 by local resident Jennings Frederick.
+The cryptid was first described in print by known hoaxer, Gray Barker in a 1976 newsletter, which characterized it as a thin, plant-like creature with yellow eyes, pointed ears, and fingers ending in needle-like suction cups.
+No evidence of the alleged sighting has been documented and there have been no subsequent sightings of the creature.

 History

-In July of 1968, local resident of Grant Town, Jennings Frederick was hunting groundhogs.
-Unsuccessful, he headed home.
-While walking under a maple tree he heard “'a high-pitched jabbering, much like that of a recording running at an exaggerated speed'”.
-Frederick reported hearing (not sure if audibly or telepathically) "'You need not fear me.
+According to Frederick's account, in July of 1968 he was hunting groundhogs near Grant Town when, after an unsuccessful hunt, he began walking home.
+While passing beneath a maple tree, he heard what he described as “'a high-pitched jabbering, much like that of a recording running at an exaggerated speed'”.
+He subsequently reported receiving a message from the creature, stating, "'You need not fear me.
 I wish to communicate.
 I come as friends.
 We know of you all.
 I come in peace.
 I wish medical assistance.
-I need your help!'”
-Frederick said that his wrist was being gripped by a seven-foot-tall humanoid creature with "arms that 'were no bigger around than a quarter' and that it had hands with “three seven-inch-long fingers with needle-like tips and suction cups”.
+I need your help!”
+The account does not clarify whether Frederick perceived the communication as an audible voice or as a telepathic message.
+He further claimed that his wrist was being held by a seven-foot-tall humanoid with extremely thin arms, which he described as "no bigger around than a quarter" and hands bearing three “seven-inch-long fingers with needle-like tips and suction cups”.

 The creature gripped his wrist more and more tightly and extracted blood from Frederick who cried out in pain and fright.
 Its eyes, which had been yellow, became red.
 It "bolted up the hill, making 'great leaping jumps' that covered a distance of at least twenty-five feet per leap" and Frederick heard humming noises coming from the woods where it had sprung to.
 Assuming the creature was of extraterrestrial origin, he claimed the noises were from the saucer it may have arrived in.
 Frederick went home and feared no one would believe him so he told his family that his wounds were from briars in the woods.
 Months later he told this story to his friend Gray Barker.

 Barker, who had written about UFO's and other paranormal stories, including coining the term "The Men in Black", was commonly known as a hoaxer and "was known to encourage individuals to fabricate stories", according to Reed.
 Barker wrote about the creature in a March 10th, 1976 article called "The Vegetable Man: A semi-abductee?", which appeared in The Gray Barker Newsletter.
 No other sightings of the Veggie Man have been reported.